* Market disappointed by lack of deal on Greece

 "The data was not just worse than expected but also underscored the poor state of the economy.
 The yen's downtrend seems pretty solid now," said Katsunori Kitakura, associate general manager of market making at Sumitomo Trust Bank.

-The yen has been falling sharply after Prime Minister Yoshihko Noda called an election on Dec.
+The yen has been falling sharply since Prime Minister Yoshihko Noda called an election on Dec.
 16 and the main opposition leader, a front-runner to become the next premier, is pushing the Bank of Japan for more aggressive monetary stimulus.

 Shinzo Abe, the leader of the Liberal Democratic Party, has put monetary policy at the centre of debate ahead of the election, calling for "unlimited easing", pushing rates below zero, directly underwriting bonds issued to fund public works, and setting an inflation target as high as 3 percent.